5 Easy Holiday Gifts for Kids to Make

 Pine Cone Bird Feeder

-The Pinecone Birdfeeder is a classic craft to do with kids, but it’s still worthy of pointing out.
-It’s easy, economical and a gift that is consumable and therefore not clutter.
-(Are you sensing a theme here?).
-Collect pine cones, slather them with peanutbutter and roll in delicious bird seed.
-Attach a piece of wire or twine so the feeder can be hung in the tree.
-I may have the kids make these for their dad because we have a huge pine tree birds love to hang out in right outside our picture window, which makes our living room a perfect place for bird watching.
+This is a classic winter kids’ craft.
+Pine cone bird feeders are easy, economical and consumable, so you don’t have to worry about your child’s gift cluttering someone’s guest room.
+Kids collect pine cones, slather them with peanut butter and roll them in delicious bird seed.
+Attach a piece of wire or twine so the feeder can be hung in a tree.
+My kids are planning to make these for their dad — we have a huge pine tree birds love to hang out in right outside our picture window, which makes our living room a perfect place for bird watching.
 Even the youngest kids can put these bird feeders together without much help.

 What gifts are you making with your kids this season?

 - DIY Floating Snowman Marshmallows